-The most common adverse events in clinical trials were headache, fatigue, nausea and nasopharyngitis; rates were not significantly different compared with placebo.31,32 Sofosbuvir and its main metabolite GS-331007 are renally excreted.
-As safety data are lacking in people with an estimated glomerular filtration rate (eGFR) < 30 mL/min/1.73m2, sofosbuvir is not recommended in this setting (see Section on People with severe renal impairment).
-The combination of sofosbuvir plus velpatasvir is safe and well tolerated even in people with decompensated cirrhosis (see section on Special Populations: treatment of decompensated liver disease).
+The most common adverse events in clinical trials were headache, fatigue, nausea and nasopharyngitis; rates were not significantly different compared with placebo.[34,35] Sofosbuvir and its main metabolite GS-331007 are renally excreted.
+As safety data are lacking in people with an estimated glomerular filtration rate (eGFR) < 30 mL/min/1.73m2, sofosbuvir is not recommended in this setting (see People with severe renal impairment).
+The combination of sofosbuvir plus velpatasvir is safe and well tolerated even in people with decompensated cirrhosis (see Treatment of decompensated liver disease).